 Special Damage types include the following:

-When a weapon has two damage profiles (for example, EXP-BURN-DMG), the damage dice shall be halved and rolled in separate groups.
+When a weapon or munition has multiple damage types (for example, EXP-DMG/BURN-DMG), the damage dice shall be halved and rolled in separate groups.
+If the number of dice is not divisible by 2, the exceeding damage roll will be transferred to the first damage type listed.

 Damage Modifiers